torvalds/linux/Documentation/networking/arcnet.rst

 	route add insight arc0
 	/* and default gateway is configured by pppd */

-   Great, now insight talks to freedom directly on arc0, and sends packets to the Internet through freedom.
-If you didn't know how to do the above, you should probably stop reading this section now because it only gets worse.
+   Great, analw insight talks to freedom directly on arc0, and sends packets to the Internet through freedom.
+If you didn't kanalw how to do the above, you should probably stop reading this section analw because it only gets worse.

-   Now, how do I add patience into the network?
+   Analw, how do I add patience into the network?
 It will be using LANMAN Client, which means I need the arc0e device.
 It needs to be able to talk to both insight and freedom, and also use freedom as a gateway to the Internet.
 (Recall that patience has a "private IP address" which won't work on the Internet; that's okay, I configured Linux IP masquerading on freedom for this subnet).

-   So patience (necessarily; I don't have another IP number from my provider) has an IP address on a different subnet than freedom and insight, but needs to use freedom as an Internet gateway.
+   So patience (necessarily; I don't have aanalther IP number from my provider) has an IP address on a different subnet than freedom and insight, but needs to use freedom as an Internet gateway.
 Worse, most DOS networking programs, including LANMAN, have braindead networking